Los Angeles: US police shoot another African-American man, spark protests

 The police of Los Angeles fatally shot an African-American man who they said was armed on Monday afternoon, sparking widespread protests at the site of the encounter, AFP reported.

-The Los Angeles County Sheriff department said that two deputy officers tried to stop the man, identified as Dijon Kizzee, for violating unspecified vehicle codes, but when they approached him, he got off the bicycle and ran away.
+The Los Angeles County Sheriff department said that two deputy officers tried to stop the man, identified as Dijon Kizzee, for violating unspecified vehicle codes.
+But when they approached Kizzee, he got off the bicycle and ran away.

 At a news conference, Lieutenant Brandon Dean said that the deputies caught up to the suspect a few kilometers away, and when they approached him, the man punched one of them in the face and dropped “items of clothing he had been carrying”.